barnesy/portfolio/_posts/2018-08-6-lets-read.md

 ![alt text](/assets/img/projects/lets-read/lets-read-invitations-flow.png)

-> I take notes to get an idea out of my head as fast as possible so I can revisit it later.
-I've been using [Paper](https://www.fiftythree.com/paper) to do this.
+> I take notes to get an idea out of my head as fast as possible, so I can revisit it later.
+I've been using the app [Paper](https://www.fiftythree.com/paper) to do this.

 ![alt text](/assets/img/projects/lets-read/lets-read-notes.png)